hellpig/minesweeper-puzzle-generator/README.md

 Just download the 4 files at the following link and put them in the current directory...
 [https://github.com/Tessil/robin-map/tree/master/include/tsl](https://github.com/Tessil/robin-map/tree/master/include/tsl)
 Though, robin_map.h isn't needed, so, if you care, 3 files are what are actually needed.
 * If you care to make many huge (or just a couple *very* huge) puzzles, there is probably a way to speed things up.
 Perhaps one could make a general non-brute-force solver that includes single-number and two-number logic as well as propagating to any number of numbers.
-I'm not convinced this will speed things up greatly, but the solver will become linearly slower in order to prevent some exponential slow down, though it could still become exponentially slower because information can be propagated across the entire puzzle.
+I'm not convinced this will speed things up greatly, especially since Minesweeper is NP-complete.
+The solver will become linearly slower in order to prevent some exponential slow down, though it could still become exponentially slower because information can be propagated across the entire puzzle.